How to transfer or migrate your WordPress website (also MODX, Drupal, Joomla)

 • Username + Password: Be sure to supply the correct FTP connectivity details from your source hosting provider.

-• Choose the domain to which you’ll be importing WordPress.
+• Destination: Choose the domain to which you’ll be migrating your website.

-• You’ll likely want to keep the “Directory” field empty unless you are planning on having your website visible at a subdirectory liek this: yoururl.com/directory (and not just yoururl.com)
+• Directory: You’ll likely want to keep the directory field blank unless you are planning on having your website visible at a subdirectory like this: yoururl.com/directory and not just yoururl.com.

 8. Click Import